 One study showed that supplementing with vitamin D and calcium can optimize glucose metabolism.
 On the contrary, insufficient vitamin D and calcium inhibit glycemic control.

-4. It improves your immune system.
+4. Vitamin D improves your immune system.

 Vitamin D is essential in strengthening your first line of protection against diseases and infection.
 It has properties that trigger immune system defenses, such as activating and improving the function of immune cells.